AdIIITyaCS/Cervical-Cancer-Model/README.md

-Here is a short and professional `README.md` file for your GitHub repository based on your project **"Mathematical Modelling of Cervical Cancer with HPV Infection"**:

----

 # Mathematical Modelling of Cervical Cancer

 This repository contains a mathematical model to study the dynamics of **cervical cancer progression** caused by persistent **HPV (Human Papillomavirus) infection**.
 The project was developed as part of an academic research initiative at IIIT Kalyani.